Kenning

 tensorflow

-- modules for working with PyTorch models,mxnet
+- modules for work with PyTorch models,mxnet

-- modules for working with MXNet models,nvidia_perf
+- modules for work with MXNet models,nvidia_perf

 - modules for performance measurements for NVIDIA GPUs,object_detection

-To install the extra requirements, i.e. tensorflow
+To install the extra requirements, e.g. tensorflow

 , run: